 If you work for a W3C Member:

-- If you are a Member Advisory Committee Representative, you may join the group immediately on behalf of your organization.
+- If you are a Member Advisory Committee Representative, you may join a current group immediately on behalf of your organization.
 After joining, you may nominate others from your organization to participate in the group.

 If you work for a non-Member organization

 - If you are affiliated with a non-Member organization, you may join a current group immediately on behalf of the organization, which we recommend in most cases.

 - Or, you may request to participate without representing your affiliated organization, but those requests are subject to approval at the discretion of the W3C Staff.
 We attempt to address requests within one business day.
 W3C publishes guidelines for evaluating individual requests to participate in a group.

 - If you are affiliated with the W3C Staff, you may join immediately as an individual.

 - If you have no affiliation with any organization, you may join immediately as an individual.

 - Get a W3C account (if you don’t have one).